clach04/pyfisherman/README.md

     usage: fisherman.py [-h] [--ip IP] [--name NAME] [--auto_url_prefix AUTO_URL_PREFIX] [--file_prefix_remove FILE_PREFIX_REMOVE] urls [urls ...]
     fisherman.py: error: the following arguments are required: urls

+  * Each url (or filename, see AUTO_URL_PREFIX) will be queued to play.
-Where IP is an ip address and NAME is the Chromecast name.
+  * Where IP is an ip address and NAME is the Chromecast name.
+  * If AUTO_URL_PREFIX is specified that URL is prefixed to the arguments.
+  * If FILE_PREFIX_REMOVE is specified remove that from the start of the filename (see AUTO_URL_PREFIX)

 ## Questions no one asked that are plausible FAQs

+Does this stream files directly?

+No, it requires a web server.
+See Alternatives.

 Why?